viastopshate/nets213_hw1/README.md

 ## Overview
 Three platforms are tried out with different aspects of crowdsourcing: Zooniverse, Google Crowdsourcing, and Mercor.

 This writeup explores my experiences with three distinct crowdsourcing platforms, each offering unique insights into the field.
-From citizen science projects on Zooniverse to AI-driven hiring processes on Mercor, I've engaged with a diverse range of tasks and methodologies.
+From citizen science projects on Zooniverse to AI-driven hiring processes on Mercor, I've engaged with a diverse range of tasks.
 The following sections detail my observations, challenges encountered, and reflections on the potential impacts of these platforms on scientific research, data collection, and recruitment processes.

 # Zooniverse